jstritch/easy-git-annex/README.md

 The ApiOptions, described below, may be used to influence process creation.

-Additional methods return JavaScript objects for tasks common to many applications, for example getRemoteNames.
+Additional methods return JavaScript objects for tasks common to many applications, for example getStatusAnx and getStatusGit.

 ### Command options

 Most git-annex and Git commands accept one or more options.
-Options may be passed as an object or a string array.
+Options may be passed in an object or a string array.
 When an object is passed, easy-git-annex handles the mechanics of generating the correct command syntax.
 The string array approach is intended for command options not yet implemented by easy-git-annex.